 US Mobile vs the competition

-US Mobile’s ability to use both GSM and CDMA networks places it at a distinct advantage over the competition.
+US Mobile’s ability to run on both GSM and CDMA networks places it at a distinct advantage over the competition.
 We’ll see how US Mobile fares against Google Fi and Ting, as both offer the ability to build a plan or pay as you go.
 Mint Mobile also makes the cut as another independent carrier that emphasizes affordability on the T-Mobile network.

 Check out the table below before you dig into the plans:

 US Mobile:Build a plan from as low as $5

 Unlimited starts at $40 per month

 Google Fi:Flexible plan starts at $20 for one line and $10 per GB of data

 Ting:$6 per line for monthly access plus various usage costs